Legislation allowing for low-THC, CBD-rich marijuana oil has been approved for limited use in 16 states.

 On Mar.
 25, 2014, Utah Gov. Gary Herbert signed HB 105 into law, making Utah the first state to legalize CBD oil.
 On Mar.
 11, Utah's Senate unanimously passed the bill, sponsored by Republican Rep. Gage Froerer, which instructs the state's Department to Agriculture to grow low-THC industrial hemp for the purpose of producing cannabis oil.
 Known as the "Plants Extracts Amendment," the bill allows Utah resdients to acquire the medicine in Colorado and bring it back to Utah.

 After sailing through Virginia's Senate, the House version of SB 1235 received a unanimous 98-0 vote in favor on Feb.
 10. The bill prevents patients from being prosecuted for using cannabis oil for seizure-related conditions.
-On Feb.
-26, 2015, Democrartic Gov. Terry McAuliffe signed the bill into law, making Virginia the 12th state to legalize CBD oil.
+Democratic Gov. Terry McAuliffe signed CBD legislation into law on Feb.
+26, 2015.

-On June 30, 2015, House bill 32 went into effect, making Wyoming the 16th state to legalize CBD oil.
+On June 30, 2015, House bill 32 went into effectt.
 The state Department of Health is required to create hemp extract registration cards and a confidential data base.
 A neurologist must first determine whether the patient is qualified to use cannabidiol.

 For more info about states with pending marijuana legislation, go here.